E-Bike Test & Show

-The 3000 square metre test track will be open throughout the opening hours of the Travel Exhibition and is free to try out.
-Exhibitors will provide around 100 E-Bikes for testing.
-The central element of the track will be a bridge where you can actually try out the E-Bike experience.
+At the heart of the track will be a bridge where testers can actually experience the e-bike experience.
 Helmets will be provided by the exhibitors for use on the test track.

 The modern e-bike, the pedelec